 One diver had reported dysbaric illness, experiencing two episodes of neurological decompression illness (DCI), both occurring during the course of the study.
 Interrogation of medical records revealed that in the opinion of the treating physicians paradoxical gas emboli secondary to right-toleft shunting through a large patent foramen ovale (PFO) was likely.
 A large PFO was later confirmed by contrast echocardiography.
-It should be noted that this diver rarely become wheezy after the aborted dive.
-Only one reported a problem if consuming alcohol the night before (pollen allergy was reported as the only trigger).
-This group, excluding the last respondent, reported a similar distribution of trigger factors to the group reporting having wheezed underwater (Table 2).
+It should be noted that this diver rarely

 Table 2

-Trigger factors, pre-dive management and underwater wheezers $(n = 100)$
+Trigger factors, pre-dive management and underwater

+wheezers (n = 100)

+Trigger factors Start of study End of study

 Exercise 60 35

 Pollen 48 31

 Cold air 47 29

 Cold infections 45 24

 Cold air and exercise 33 20

 Emotion 29 15

 Animals 26 17

 Dust mites 26 19

 Pre-dive management

 Reliever with preventer only 0

 Reliever with reliever only 16

-Reliever with preventer and reliever 18 ,
+Reliever with preventer and reliever 18